aspose-total/Aspose.Total-Products/total/en/java/conversion/rtf-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert RTF to PPSM via Java or Online App" h2="RTF to PPSM conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Programmatically converting RTF files to PPSM can be a daunting task for developers.
+Fortunately, the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) make the process simple and straightforward.

+The first step is to load the RTF file using [Aspose.Words for Java](https://products.aspose.com/words/java/).
+This library provides a wide range of features for manipulating documents, including the ability to convert RTF to HTML.

+Once the RTF file has been converted to HTML, the next step is to use the powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) to create a new Presentation.
+This library allows you to write HTML content into the Presentation and save it as a PPSM file.

-Often times developers have to convert RTF file to PPSM programmatically.
-By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) you can automate the rendering process in a few simple steps.
-You can load your RTF file by using [Aspose.Words for Java](https://products.aspose.com/words/java/) and convert it to HTML.
-After that by using powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) you can create a new Presentation, write HTML content in it, and save it as PPSM.
+By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/), developers can easily and quickly convert RTF files to PPSM.
+The process involves loading the RTF file using [Aspose.Words for Java](https://products.aspose.com/words/java/), converting it to HTML, and then using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) to create a new Presentation and write HTML content into it.
+Finally, the Presentation can be saved as a PPSM file.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}